statox/statox.github.io/src/posts/p5/p5-pool.md

 }
 ```

-Easy right?
-With that I can apply a force to a ball (as it's velocity) and way for it to shrink over time.
+Easy, right?
+With that I can apply a force to a ball (as it's velocity) and way for the force to shrink over time.
 As a bonus I used the boundaries check to simply reverse the velocity of the ball, this is a lazy simulation of a perfectly on elastic collision.
 In real life some energy would be dissipated with the rebound but here, it's good enough.

 Let's add to that a simple function to know if a ball is colliding with another one.
 To do that we can simply check the distance between two balls is larger than the sum of the balls radius.
 I came up with something quick and dirty, but mostly dirty.
 Here I knew I wanted to tag all the balls part of a collision: